jillesvangurp/jsonj/README.md

 Note. check for the latest version.
 I do not always update the readme.

 For Java 7 and earlier, use the 1.x releases.
-2.x is Java 8 only because of the deep integration with the new Streams API.
+2.x is Java 8 only because of the integration with the new Streams API in java 8.

-# Why JsonJ
+# Features

-The whole point of json is a straightforward serialization and deserialization of simple, data structures consisting of primitives, lists and dictionaries that you will find in a lot of languages other than Java.
-In Java things are slightly more complicated because lists and dictionaries are mere classes rather than native types.
-This means for example that you have to deal with generics; you may want to pick alternate implementations of the Map interface or skip that altogether and instead use a completely different framework.
-For that reason, dealing with json in Java is a lot less straightforward than it would be in for example Ruby, Python, or Javascript.

-There are many frameworks for handling Json in java.
-So why create another one?
-From my point of view these frameworks are all flawed in one or more of the following ways:

-- They assume the user has model classes that need to be serialized and deserialized to and from java.
-IMHO this is often an antipattern that leads to large amounts of completely pointless code that needs to be tested and maintained.
-- They use an internal representation of the various json types that is not very friendly to work with if you want to manipulate them directly.
-For example lists or maps that handle bare Objects.
-- They don’t treat json as a first class entity and merely try to hide the fact that your data is stored as json.
-- They don’t use the Java collections framework and mostly for no good reason.
-If you are going to implement something that looks like a list or a map, you might as well implement the interface.
-- They use final classes, so your options to work around any limitations are limited and you are stuck with whatever is included.

-Despite this, some of these frameworks are excellent and indeed widely used.
-I've used both Gson and Jackson extensively for exampel.
-Also, some of these frameworks are quite OK even if you do use them the way I want to use them.
-However, I still find them lacking in usability.
-JsonJ is my attempt to fix usability from the point of view of a coder who doesn't want to create model classes and who likes compact, type safe, non cluttered Java code.
-JsonJ delivers a highly usable framework that enables you to write code that has a low amount of verbosity and that gets out of the way.
+The purpose of the JsonJ framework is to allow you to write code that manipulates json data structures, that has a low amount of verbosity compared to other frameworks.

+I’ve used it for large scale data processing, which involves processing millions of objects, retaining large amounts of objects in memory, and loads of parsing and serialization.

 The JsonJ API has been finetuned over several years of using it for real work.
 I have done my best to eliminate the need for any code that feels like it is overly repetitive or verbose (aka the *DRY principle*).
 Any time I write code using JsonJ that feels like I'm repeating myself, I fix it.

 I regard this as the key selling point of the library.
 When manipulating and creating json structures programmatically, it is important that you don't have to jump through hoops to extract elements, iterate over things, etc. To facilitate this, the framework provides a large amount of convenient methods that help *prevent verbosity* in the form of unnecessary class casts, null checks, type conversions, generic types, etc. No other Json framework for Java comes close to the level of usability of this framework when it comes to this.
 Most leave you to either develop your own classes or with the bare bones API of the Java collections framework.

-# Features

-The purpose of the JsonJ framework is to allow you to write code that manipulates json data structures, that has a low amount of verbosity compared to other frameworks.

-I’ve used it for large scale data processing, which involves processing millions of objects, retaining large amounts of objects in memory, and loads of parsing and serialization.

 ## Design overview and API